-The Apple Watch Series 6 is here, and it shows Apple is taking an even greater focus on personal health.
+The Apple Watch Series 6 is here, and it shows Apple is taking an even greater focus on personal health with their best smartwatch.
 It introduces a new blood oxygen level sensor that can measure your O2 levels even while you sleep, as well as an always-on altimeter for the hikers among us.
 Combined with a brighter always-on display and quirky new watch faces, it goes one step further than the Series 5 in offering a comprehensive health-and-fitness tracker that doubles as a very usable smartwatch.

 It’s not the only new smartwatch in town, however.
 Samsung released its Galaxy Watch 3 in August, and it’s every bit as good as you’d expect a smartwatch from Samsung to be.
 It takes a more classical watch approach to its design, while adding a nifty rotating bezel that makes using its features as effortless as possible.

 It’s a great smartwatch, and so too is the Apple Watch Series 6.
 The question is: Which one is better?
 We compare the two watches to find out, looking at how they measure up in terms of their designs, displays, health features, batteries, and special features.
 This should give you a good idea of which smartwatch best suits you.

 ||Samsung Galaxy Watch 3|

 |Display size||40 mm: 1.57 inches

 |Body size||40 mm: 40 x 34 x 10.7mm (1.57 x 1.34 x 0.41 inches)